Top Menu

 Garage Organization

-Maybe I've been a little too meticulous in my approach to garage storage solutions.
-Perhaps my quest for perfectly organized shelves and meticulously arranged tools is actually the culprit behind this extended timeline.
+I've been too meticulous in my approach to garage storage solutions.
+My quest for perfectly organized shelves and meticulously arranged tools is the culprit behind this extended timeline.
 I envisioned a pristine, magazine-worthy garage, and maybe that level of perfection is taking longer than I initially anticipated.
 What do you think?
-Is it better to aim for "good enough" or strive for ultimate garage organization ideas?
+Is it better to aim for "good enough" or to strive for ultimate garage-organization ideas?

 Anyhow, despite the slow progress and occasional moments of despair, I'm determined to conquer this clutter!
 Let me give you a little recount of what I've been up to, starting with the placement of my new Husky Workbench, which I showed you all last week.
 Initially, I had it situated in what I considered the "organized" middle section of the garage.